Success in Section 3 is all about timing and planning. Let’s break down how to time the essay section of the test.

 Section 3 gives candidates 30 minutes to answer one question from a choice of three.
-These questions usually pertain to; medicine, veterinary science, a current or social affair, or a quote by a famous figure.
-Along with the main question, there are usually sub-questions which need to be answered.
+These questions usually pertain to Medicine, Veterinary Science, a current or social affair, or a quote by a famous figure.
+Along with the main question, there are usually sub-questions that need to be answered.
 It’s important you answer all of these since if you don’t, the maximum mark you can possibly get is 2.0.

-Minute 0-3: Choose the question.
+Minute 0-3: Choose The Question

-Minute 4-10/15: Plan it out!
+Minute 4-10/15: Plan It Out!

-Just think about as much as you possibly can which relates to the question.
+Just think about as much as you possibly can that relates to the question.
 You may not use every single one of these points, but having it to refer to when you actually write the answer is invaluable.

 Once you have a ton of points to choose from, you should choose the strongest arguments which add value to the answer.
 If you are stuck with which point to choose, think which one offers the most value to the question asked.
 If you have a lot of knowledge about a point, can you summarise the deep issues of the point in a small space?
 Remember, you only have around 4 paragraphs to write.

 We have a clip from our BMAT Online Course in which David goes through how to plan the essay.
-Get expert support just like this through our Medicine Programme which gives you unlimited access to the BMAT Online Course.
+Get expert support just like this through our Medicine Programme which gives you complete access to the BMAT Online Course.

-Minute 10/15-28: Writing this bad boy.
+Minute 10/15-28: Writing The Beast

-By this point you should know exactly what you are going to be writing, and in the order you will be making your points.
+By this point, you should know exactly what you are going to be writing and the order you will be making your points.
 The only thing left to do is flesh out the points you have written into digestible chunks that create a strong, coherent argument rather than a jumble of broadly related points.

 - Small: this maximises the amount of space you have available to write!
-It may give you the option of squeezing in another point of two which could tip the scales to a higher mark.
+It may give you the option of squeezing in another point or two which could tip the scales to a higher mark.